Hutton Ayikwei Addy: Career

 As an academic and physician, Addy served on various committees and associations.
 He was a member of the Ghana Medical Association, a Fellow of the West African College of Physicians, a member of the International Union of Nutritional Sciences, and a member of the Protein-Energy Malnutrition Committee.
 He was a commonwealth visiting professor of Dalhousie University, Halifax, Nova Scotia, Canada, from 1986 to 1987 and in 1990, and a senior fellow at the Fester Pearson Institute, Dalhousie University, Halifax from 1986 to 1987 and in 1990.
 He was a visiting fellow of the Caribbean Epidemiology Centre, Port of Spain, Trinidad and Tobago, and a consultant for UNICEF from 1989 to 1990.
 He was a member of Council of the Ghana Medical Association in 1990, a member of the National Planning Committee of the School of Medical Sciences, University Science and Technology, Kumasi from 1977 to 1980.
-He was also served on the Sectoral Technical Committee on Health and Medicine, and became a member of the Ghana Academy of Arts and Sciences from 1988 to 1989.
+He was also on the Sectoral Technical Committee on Health and Medicine, and became a member of the Ghana Academy of Arts and Sciences from 1988 to 1989.
 In 1989, he became a member of the Management Board, Lowcost human waste management project, UNDP/World Bank programme in Ghana.